THE PLATFORM

 We’ll talk more about small talk later, but as a rule of thumb for fiction that also applies to dialogue: if you’re bored writing it, the reader’s probably bored reading it.
 Keep your dialogue motivated and important.

-This may seem like a simple thing, but your formatting matters hugely when it comes to dialogue.
+This may seem like a simple thing, but your book formatting matters hugely when it comes to dialogue.

-New writers often don’t know when to hit enter and start a new paragraph, and this can result in long paragraphs where multiple people are talking, and it becomes unclear who is saying what.
+New authors often don’t know when to hit enter and start a new paragraph, and this can result in long paragraphs where multiple people are talking.

 There’s a simple rule of thumb to keep in mind: you should start a new paragraph when a new idea is introduced.